 As mentioned previously, Uptime Institute recognizes the huge role operations plays in keeping data center services available.
 To that end, Uptime Institute developed the Tier Standard: Operational Sustainability and certifies data center operations much in the same manner as it does with the physical facility itself.
 This is a site-specific assessment and benchmarking of a facilities management team’s operational processes, with on-site visit and detailed reporting.
 Any Tier-Certified site can add operational Certification through gthe TCOS process.

-(For clients with existing non-Tier Certified sites, or for whatever reason have not chosen to certify data center facilities against Tiers, a similiar certification of operational sustainability can be performed, referred to as the Management & Operations (M&O) Stamp of Approval).
+(For clients with existing non-Tier Certified sites, or for whatever reason have not chosen to certify data center facilities against Tier Standard performance goals, a similiar certification of operational sustainability can be performed, referred to as the Management & Operations (M&O) Stamp of Approval).

 Just like the Tier Certification of Operational Sustainability, the client and Uptime Institute work together to assess the selected site(s) against the M&O criteria and desired outcomes.
 And again, since the criteria was drawn from Uptime Institute’s Tier Standard: Operational Sustainability, it follows the same processes and methodology to objectively assess compliance.
 The M&O Stamp of Approval is a certification of operations, and has been vetted through enterprise owners, outsourced operations teams, and multi-tenant industry practitioners to assure compatibility with a wide variety of management solutions and across multiple computing environments.